Diyckstra/terraform-provider-deyckstra/website/docs/r/eip_association.md

 ## Import

-EIP Associations can be imported using their association ID.
+EIP associations can be imported using their association ID.

 ```
 $ terraform import aws_eip_association.test eipassoc-12345678